Campus Public Safety Frequently Asked Questions

 Reporting of crimes and incidents on campus is part of keeping our community safe.
 If we are not aware of what is happening, we cannot work to address and eliminate those problems.
 Your safety is top priority, so make sure that you have done what you can to be in a position to safely call us.
 If you are the victim, or aware of any crime, call Campus Public Safety.
 We will document and investigate the incident as appropriate.

 6. Where do I go or who do I contact when I lose something?

-Lost and found items ultimately end up in the CPS office or in Lost and Found located in the Campus Center Building.
+Lost and found items ultimately end up in the CPS office or in Lost and Found located in the Coats Campus Center.
 All found property is collected, documented, tracked and released.
 However, it is worth checking with the people in the area where you lost the item to see if it is still being held there.

 Lost and Found- (541)-383-7590